-Esperanza got the point, but she was getting so much pleasure from touching Pierre’s naked back that she continued.
+Esperanza got the point, but she got so much pleasure from touching Pierre’s bare back that she continued.
 “This one,” said determined it was the right wound.

 “No. Just above…” Esperanza touched a scar that was the straightest and most subtle of all of them.
 “Eso,” he said.

 “When a rebel pierced my flesh, I let out a gasp.
 He was about to push the bayonet all the way through me when his commander stopped him.
 Based on my size, he guessed who I was and thought it essential to keep me alive.
 So, I became their prisoner.
 It took them three days to get me to their base camp.
 A trip that should have taken them half that.
 I guess I was quite a load to carry.”

 Esperanza caught herself still touching Pierre’s back long after she’d identified the wound and quickly dropped her hand to her side.

 “They never got the bullet out of me, but I healed anyway.
 In my convalescence, I got to know the rebels.
 Their base camp was also their home.
 Not their real home, the government seized that property, but a temporary one.
 Their families were with them.
 They had nowhere else to go.
 While the men went out looking for supplies, the women stayed back preparing meals and tending to the children.

 “You notice I said go out for supplies?” he said to Esperanza, wanting to make sure she understood this part.
 “That was all they ever did, was go out looking for food and things they needed to live.
 They never went out looking for us or to cause trouble, like we were told.
 We went out on patrol to interrupt their supply runs.
 We killed men who were just out trying to find food to feed their children.
 And we took that food,” his voice grew louder, “back to our camp!”